cairo-book/cairo-book/src/ch01-02-hello-world.md

 Fourth, we end the line with a semicolon (`;`), which indicates that this expression is over and the next one is ready to begin.
 Most lines of Cairo code end with a semicolon.

-Just running with `cairo-run` is fine for simple programs, but as your project grows, you’ll want to manage all the options and make it easy to share your code.
-Next, we’ll introduce you to the Scarb tool, which will help you write real-world Cairo programs.

 [devtools]: appendix-04-useful-development-tools.md